theoJA/slack-clone/README.md

 # About
-This project is based of Ben Awad's Slack Clone series on YouTube.
-Meant as an enhancement to my back-end and full-stack knowledge.
+This project is based of Ben Awad's Slack Clone series on YouTube and is purely made for enhancing my full-stack knowledge.

 Tech stack:
 - Node.js